juristr/kudos/README.md

 The idea is to give people with [Jekyll](http://jekyllrb.com) blogs Kudo support which originally (as far as I know) has been introduced on the [Svbtle blog](https://svbtle.com/) engine.

+## Demo

+You can see the script live on my blog at [http://juristr.com/blog](http://juristr.com/blog).

 ## Building

 Just clone the repo and execute